acm-cfw/acm-cfw.github.io/_docs/03_development/1_compile_batocera_image.md

   - HTTPS: ```git clone https://github.com/acm-CFW/batocera.linux.git```
   - SSH: ```git clone git@github.com:acm-CFW/batocera.linux.git```

-- Change your directory to that folder and switch to our ```acm-cfw``` branch:
+- Change your directory to that folder and switch to our ```acm-cfw-wip``` branch:
 ```
 $ cd batocera.linux
-$ git checkout acm-cfw
+$ git checkout acm-cfw-wip
 ```
-- Update submodules (buildroot) and switch to our ```acm-cfw``` branch:
+- Update submodules (buildroot) and switch to our ```acm-cfw-wip``` branch:
 ```
 git submodule update --init --recursive
-git checkout acm-cfw
+git checkout acm-cfw-wip
 ```

-- Build the ACM image with:
+- Build the ACM and E2M images with:
 ```
-make acm-build
+make sunxi-r16-build
 ```

 Depending on your system this may take more or less, but it will be about 1-4 hours

-Once the build is complete, you should find the generated image in these path:
+Once the build is complete, you should find the generated image for the ACM in this path:
-* ```output/acmimages/batocera/images/acm```
+* ```output/acmimages/batocera/images/e2m```

 You will find the following files there:
+- batocera-sunxi_r16-acm-36-20221031.img.gz
+- batocera-sunxi_r16-acm-36-20221031.img.gz.md5
+- batocera-sunxi_r16-acm-36-20221031.img.gz.sha256
+- batocera.version
+- boot.tar.xz
+- boot.tar.xz.md5
+- boot.tar.xz.sha256

+And the image for the E2M here:
+* ```output/acmimages/batocera/images/e2m```

+You will find the following files there:
-- batocera-sunxi_r16-35-20220907.img.gz
+- batocera-sunxi_r16-e2m-36-20221031.img.gz
-- batocera-sunxi_r16-35-20220907.img.gz.md5
+- batocera-sunxi_r16-e2m-36-20221031.img.gz.md5
-- batocera-sunxi_r16-35-20220907.img.gz.sha256
+- batocera-sunxi_r16-e2m-36-20221031.img.gz.sha256
 - batocera.version
 - boot.tar.xz
 - boot.tar.xz.md5